To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Since early 2019, it’s also offered short-term (bridging) loans to developers, e.g. for purchasing land or property.

-CrowdProperty has told us that its own experienced founders will step in to run development projects to completion, if necessary.
+CrowdProperty has told us that its own experienced founders step in to run development projects to completion, if necessary.

 How good are its loans?